privacypatterns/patterns/patterns/sticky-policy.md

 ###[Known Uses]
 <!-- Pointers to various applications of the pattern.-->

-Examples of policy speciﬁcation languages include EPAL, OASIS XACML and W3C P3P.
+Examples of policy specification languages include EPAL, OASIS XACML and W3C P3P.
 Tracing of services can use Identiﬁer-Based Encryption and trusted technologies.
 An alternative approach using Merkle hash tree has been proposed by Pöhls (2008).
-A Platform for Enterprise Privacy Practices (E-P3P) (2003) distinguishes the enterprise-speciﬁc deployment policy from the privacy policy and facilitates the privacy-enabled management and exchange of customer data.
+A Platform for Enterprise Privacy Practices (E-P3P) (2003) distinguishes the enterprise-specific deployment policy from the privacy policy and facilitates the privacy-enabled management and exchange of customer data.
 References:
 Pearson, S., Sander, T. and Sharma, R., Privacy Management for Global